Sofie8/Course-MOGEN/PART1.md

 ![](https://blog.addgene.org/hs-fs/hubfs/1_17_to_3_17/Gateway_MS_2017_1_2/lambda%20phage.png?width=645&name=lambda%20phage.png)</center>

+In short, Gateway Cloning Technology is an easy-to-use system for cloning and subcloning DNA segments (e.g. genes of interest), facilitating gene functional analysis, protein expression, and the integration of technology platforms.
+One can also readily clone PCR products into so-called Gateway "Entry" vectors.
+To shuttle inserts from one vector to another, the Gateway Cloning Technology uses bacteriophage lambda-based site-specific recombination.
+There is no need to use restriction enzymes and ligase to subclone inserts.

 Gateway vectors contain modified versions of the att sites so that scientists can easily clone in their desired DNA sequences.
 Gateway technology relies on the two reactions described below: